-afeguarding Issue Date What action was taken / Referred to agency?
+feguarding Issue Date What action was taken / Referred to agency?

 Please can you give full de student? tails including c contact details of which agencies are currently working with t

 Children's Social Care Adult Social Care

 Probation Youth Offending Services

 CAMHS Police

 Other, Please state

-· n Need Plan, a Child Protection Plan, Early Support Assessmen ducation Plan Please give further details about the support the
+las the student been subi ect to a Child in n Need Plan, a Child Protection Plan, Early Support Assessmen ducation Plan Please give further details about the support the